 Youth Mission Trips

 Each year our Middle School and Senior High Youth participate in age-appropriate mission trips where they can be of service to others.
-In 2019 our Junior Youth will go on mission to Hammond, Indiana, June 21-24, and our Senior High Youth will go on mission to Knoxville, Tennessee, July 21-27.
+In 2019 our Junior Youth went on mission to Hammond, Indiana, and our Senior High Youth went on mission to Knoxville, Tennessee.

 Volunteers from Journey Church have traveled three times to Joplin, Missouri, to aid in cleanup and reconstruction following the disastrous May 2011 tornado.
 Our team also traveled to Moore, Oklahoma, in July 2013 to help with recovery efforts in that devastated community.